Shopify/polaris/polaris.shopify.com/content/version-guides/migrating-from-v11-to-v12.md

   />
   <p>
-    Only replace instances flagged by the RegExp below if they are values listed in the replacement map for this step (see table below):
+    Only replace instances flagged by the RegExp below if they are values listed in the replacement map for this step (see table above):
   </p>
   <Code
     code={{